Luos-io/Pyluos/README.md

 ## Module Hotplug

-At the moment, pyluos does not support module hotplug.
+At the moment, Pyluos does not support module hotplug.
 If you connect to a Robot and add a new module, they will not be automatically added to your Python object.

 You will need to unplug the whole bus and re-power it.